A Survey of Scaling in Large Language Model Reasoning: Scaling in Model Optimization

-Recent studies indicates that conducting RL-based fine-tuning after SFT can further enhance the reasoning abilities of LLMs.
-ReFT~\cite{luong2024reft} first performs a warm-up SFT on distilled CoT data followed by PPO to refine the model.
-DeepSeek-R1~\cite{guo2025deepseek} shares a similar strategy as ReFT but employs self-training by directly applying GRPO to the base model.
+Recent studies indicate that conducting RL-based fine-tuning following SFT can further improve the reasoning abilities of LLMs.
+ReFT~\cite{luong2024reft} first performs a warm-up SFT on distilled CoT data followed by fine-tuning the SFT model using Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} on the same training questions, which eventually leads to significant performance gains on mathematical reasoning tasks.
+T1~\cite{hou2025advancing} employs a similar training strategy, but emphasizes scaling sampling diversity during RL training through techniques such as high-temperature sampling, on-policy KL normalization, and rule-based reward penalties for undesirable repetition responses.
+They observed that increasing the number of sampled responses, raising the sampling temperature during RL training, and extending inference-time reasoning steps collectively contribute to improved reasoning performance.
+DeepSeek-R1~\cite{guo2025deepseek} shares a similar strategy as ReFT but employs self-training by directly applying Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} to the base model.
 This base model is then used to generate long-form CoT data for the warm-up SFT stage, after which GRPO is applied again to the SFT model, ultimately achieving reasoning performance comparable to OpenAI-o1~\cite{jaech2024openai}.
 They observed an ``aha-moment'' during the training of DeepSeek-R1-Zero, where the model learned to rethink as the response length increased.
-Following DeepSeek-R1, recent works observed similar phenomena such as "aha-moment" and think related words on different tasks, including real-world software engineering~\cite{wei2025swe}, logical puzzles~\cite{xie2025logic}, and automated theorem proving~\cite{dong2025stp} when scaling up the training steps and response length using RL-based fine-tuning.
+Following DeepSeek-R1, recent works observed similar ``aha-moment'' and think related words on different tasks, including real-world software engineering~\cite{wei2025swe}, logical puzzles~\cite{xie2025logic}, and automated theorem proving~\cite{dong2025stp} when scaling up the training steps and response length using RL-based fine-tuning.

-However, reasoning models trained with RL to generate long CoT responses may also encounter challenges such as ``underthinking''~\cite{wang2025thoughts}, where models frequently switch between reasoning branches without engaging in deep thought, and ``overthinking''\cite{chen2024not}, which suggests that excessive reasoning on simple questions can sometimes degrade performance.
-Additionally, recent studies~\cite{hou2024does} argue that scaling the number of response samples and increasing the size of the policy model, while keeping the reward model fixed, is less efficient compared to scaling during pre-training.